GeorgiKostov/DisclosureArchive/memory/project-disclosurearchive.md

 - The public export deliberately excludes local file paths, raw downloads, full OCR text, generated SQLite databases, and derived OCR caches; the exporter validates common private/local path markers before writing publishable JSON.
 - Release UI cleanup: result actions now emphasize public government/web links only, detailed summaries use a labeled `Summary` button, and the static public page has a dark terminal-style visual treatment.
 - GitHub Pages publishing can use `powershell -ExecutionPolicy Bypass -File scripts/publish_github_pages.ps1`; it pushes only generated static files to `gh-pages` and leaves generated artifacts ignored on `main`.
-- First `gh-pages` publish succeeded to origin at commit `43e0adaa608e6e91ea1de5b9830acd61590964c3`; `https://georgikostov.github.io/DisclosureArchive/` returned 404 right after publish, so enable Pages from `gh-pages` branch root or wait for provisioning before public smoke testing.
+- First `gh-pages` publish succeeded to origin at commit `43e0adaa608e6e91ea1de5b9830acd61590964c3`; the GitHub Pages URL returned 404 right after publish, so enable Pages from `gh-pages` branch root or wait for provisioning before public smoke testing.
 - Public globe update: the generated static viewer now overlays country outlines on the interactive globe, and checkpoint clicks open a compact document overview with summary text, source link, and a `View result` action.
 - Public globe controls update: the globe no longer auto-spins, drag is user-controlled rotation, scroll-wheel zoom moves the camera in/out, and selected checkpoints/list items are highlighted blue.
 - Public header update: the site is now named `Disclosure Archive`, and clicking the title resets search, filters, open summaries, and globe checkpoint selection.